Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth

 The changing face of content acquisition in media and entertainment

-The continued rise of OTT trends creates a challenging landscape for content teams.
+The continued rise of over-the-top (OTT) media services creates a challenging landscape for content teams.
 Content acquisition – the purchase of content to distribute to audiences – has always been a delicate balance of weighing costs against audience desires.
 But the increased demand for content to fill catalogues and tentpole shows to keep consumers engaged has consistently driven up the cost of media production and licensing.

-Netflix’s savvy content strategy galvanizes its position as the SVOD market leader; at the 2021 Emmys, Netflix scored a whopping 44 awards, making it the most decorated streaming platform in the event’s history.
+Netflix’s savvy strategy of acquired and original content galvanizes its position as the SVOD market leader; at the 2021 Emmys, Netflix scored a whopping 44 awards, making it the most decorated streaming platform in the event’s history.
 The Oscars told a similar story.
-It’s no coincidence that streaming platforms like Netflix, Google+, AppleTV+, and HBO Max are winning more and more frequently at awards shows – they know how important it is to create exceptional content strategies.
+It’s no coincidence that streaming platforms like Netflix, AppleTV+, Amazon Prime Video, and HBO Max are winning more and more frequently at awards shows – they know how important it is to create exceptional content strategies.

 What is content valuation?